AI-generated

 • Substantive:

-• The Court ruled that the 1931 renunciation was void because future inheritance cannot be the subject of a contract nor can it be renounced before the death of the predecessor.
+• The renunciation of future inheritance is void.
+Future inheritance cannot be the subject of a contract nor can it be renounced.
+The 1931 separation agreement cannot strip Uson of her successional rights.

 Doctrines

-• Formalities of Donation of Real Property — A donation of immovable property must be made in a public document to be valid; a verbal assignment or donation of land has no legal effect.
+• Formalities of Donation of Real Property — A donation of real property must be made in a public document and accepted in the same or a separate public document to be valid.
+An oral assignment of real property without consideration is void for failing to meet these formalities.

 Provisions

-• Article 657, Old Civil Code — Provides that rights to succession are transmitted from the moment of death.
+• Article 657, Old Civil Code — States that rights to succession are transmitted from the moment of death.
+Applied to establish that Uson's ownership rights vested instantly upon Faustino's death in 1945.

-• Article 633, Old Civil Code — Mandates that a donation of real property must be made in a public instrument to be valid.
+• Article 633, Old Civil Code — Requires donations of real property to be made in a public document and accepted in a public document.
+Applied to invalidate the alleged oral assignment of the lands to the illegitimate children.